SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Other Modiﬁers
-> The attacker is blind or blinded: +4D (+12) to the combat diﬃculty.
+> The attacker is blind or blinded: +4D (+12) to the combat difficulty.
 > The target is blind or blinded or attacked from behind:
--4D (-12) to the combat diﬃculty.
+-4D (-12) to the combat difficulty.

 81

 Chapter 12

 Breaking Things
-Use the demolitions skill guidelines in the“Example Skill Diﬃculties” chapter for determining the effect of damage on items.
+Use the demolitions skill guidelines in the"Example Skill Difficulties" chapter for determining the effect of damage on items.

 Disarm